kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 container B doesn't handle correctly the case when container A crashes.

-If a user is unaware of B not handling correctly when A crashes and makes container A a sidecar, this may indeed hide most occurrences of B not hadling the cases where A crashes.
+If a user is unaware of B not handling correctly when A crashes and makes container A a sidecar, this may indeed hide most occurrences of B not handling the cases where A crashes.
 Because B will be started only when A is up and in a ready state.